 - Physically loving your partner when ‘you’ don’t feel like it.
 It’s ego that gets bored and irritable, that starts to find the other ugly, that ‘isn’t in the mood’ (or is moody).
 If you are with someone you love, then love her, physically, sweetly, creatively — every day; every hour if you can.
 This will weaken the genetic fuck-and-flee instinct and subvert the surreptitious emotionality that ego uses to dominate your life.
 It’s also enjoyable.

 …is built on sexual frustration (the connected warmth of love-making is absolutely without violence), and depends on restlessness and, above all, expectation.
 In civilisation violence must be continually suppressed — because we are continually afraid of expressing the psychotic pent-up cause of it.
-This stuffed-down anger and irritation, which eats us away from the inside, comes out in the weirdest and most indirect ways, often flaring up into veritable orgies of rage ‘for no good reason’.
-Ever had an argument over nothing at all?
+This stuffed-down anger and irritation, which eats you away from the inside, comes out in the weirdest and most indirect ways, often flaring up into veritable orgies of rage ‘for no good reason’.
+Ever had a ludicrous argument over nothing at all?
 Pure ego.

 - Remind yourself, when angry (or afraid or depressed), that no situation is so bad that you cannot laugh at it, or find it interesting or somehow softly, strangely right.